SteveSmith16384/SteveTech1/UndercoverAgent/readme.md

 # Undercover Agent

-A simple multiplayer FPS to demonstrate the use of SteveTech1.
+A simple multiplayer FPS to demonstrate the use of SteveTech1 for creating games.

 ## Overview